 Stay nearby: Skell Garden Cottage | Sleeps: 4 guests

-Located next to English Heritage site Rievaulx Abbey is a wonderful landscaped garden with temples located on the edge of the North York Moors market town of Helmsley.
+Located next to English Heritage site Rievaulx Abbey is the National Trust's Rievaulx Terrace, a wonderful landscaped garden with temples located on the edge of the North York Moors market town of Helmsley.
 There are views from Rievaulx Terrace down to the abbey below with wonderful wildflower meadows that make the perfect spot for a scenic summer picnic.

 - Take a walk around the woodland surrounding Rievaulx Terrace and you’ll find some giant games including chess and Jenga.